Arborian/fhirstorm/README.md

 ... who is on fire.

-Also, I couldn't easily find any puns having to do with intellgent snakes on fire.
+Also, I couldn't easily find any puns having to do with intelligent snakes on fire.

 ## Getting started